transpocamp/transportationcamp.org/events/phl2019/index.markdown

 <!--End mc_embed_signup-->

-## First Time at a TransportationCamp?
+## <a name="firsttime"></a> First Time at a TransportationCamp?

 - **How To TransportationCamp**: The folks at MobilityLab have taken the time to put together a [TransportationCamp 101 guide](http://transportationcamp.org/2011/02/how-transportationcamp-works-the-essential-guide/) that explains all aspects of the event.
 - **Participation Encouraged**: Sessions are formed as the day goes on, so be sure to come with topics for discussion.
 If you have an idea, feel free to share and add your thoughts.
 - **Rule of Two Feet:** Never hesitate to leave a session if you suddenly find it's not for you, or if there's another session that you want to check out, too!
 - **Dress Code**: TransportationCamp is a very casual event.
 Although you might be inclined to dress up for a conference, your best attire is your coolest transportation tee shirt!

+Want a better sense of the vibe?
+Check out last year's [photo gallery](https://flic.kr/s/aHsmhQCQbL) and [session schedule](https://docs.google.com/spreadsheets/d/e/2PACX-1vSmc891MrEUuYGkoGbz-4xh_KUo5YVFy4M_eoyKvjtv0GVM2dgBzDDEioXKhmHD_PGFz1jvsELOD9E8/pubhtml?gid=0&single=true).

 ## Organizing Committee